Find Stocks With This One Trait, And You’re All But Guaranteed To Win

 Brand loyalty is a beautiful thing.

 I know people who claim they would rather push a Ford than drive a Chevy (and vice-versa).
-I know Coke fans that would go thirsty before drinking Pepsi.
+I know Coke fans who would go thirsty before drinking Pepsi.
 And many golfers wouldn’t think of teeing off without a set of Callaway golf clubs.

 We all have our favorites.
-But that loyalty only extends so far.
+But that loyalty extends only so far.

-I don’t mean to imply that these popular brands are fading away.
-Far from it.
-But neither are they untouchable.
-And if they aren’t safe, then nobody is.
-Fortunately, there are other ways to keep customers from straying.
-While brand loyalty can waver, there are two things that are arguably more important to consumers and business owners alike — time and money.
-If switching to a competitor involves either (or particularly both), then they are often disinclined to make a change.
+While brand loyalty can waver, there are two things that are arguably more important to consumers and business owners alike: time and money.
+If switching to a competitor involves either (or particularly both), they are often disinclined to make a change.

 That reluctance is like a glue that prevents customers from slipping away — and the stronger the glue, the stickier the revenue.

-The Beauty Of Repeat Business
+The Beauty of Repeat Business

 I don’t know about you, but I prefer investing in companies with stable recurring revenues rather than one-and-done transactions.
 After all, the more visible the revenue stream, the more dependable the cash flow.
 And the more reliable the cash flow, the safer the dividend.